Doyle Lafayette Alexander

 With the 1976 Yankees, Alexander went 10-5 in 19 starts as the team won the American League pennant for the first time in more than a decade.
 He started Game One of the World Series but gave up 5 earned runs in 6 innings and took the loss.
 The Yankees were ultimately swept by the Cincinnati Reds, and Alexander left for free agency after the season.

 Alexander was reacquired by the New York Yankees prior to the 1982 season but struggled in a season and a half with the club, going 1-9 with a 6.16 ERA.
-After being released in 1983, he signed on with the Toronto Blue Jays and began the most successful run of his career.
+His performance that season led Yankee owner George Steinbrenner to allegedly remark "I'm afraid some of my players will get hurt playing behind him," that August.
+After being released in 1983, he caught on with the Toronto Blue Jays and began the most successful run of his career.
 He won 17 games in 1984 and again in 1985 before being traded back to the Atlanta Braves in 1986.

 After that season, he was one of the free agents blocked by collusion from changing teams; he had to wait until the beginning of May, 1987 to re-sign with the Braves.
 He would later be awarded monetary damages for being a victim of this tactic.